superjamie/minecraft-init-script/README.md

 This is an initscript to run a Minecraft or CraftBukkit server on CentOS, Fedora, and Ubuntu.

+### Note

+As of 2015, this script is no longer actively maintained.
+All the supported distros are moving to systemd, making the concept of an LSB initscript rather outdated.
+All issues I see are related to bugs in Ubuntu's implementation of Upstart, it works perfectly on CentOS.
+However I think you are much better learning to use containers like Docker to control a single process and its files.
+There are many instructions around the internet on how to do this.

+Thanks to all supporters over the years.
+You are welcome to fork this repo if you wish to continue development.

 ### Features

 *   Start, stop, restart CraftBukkit as a system service